 Thankfully, the silliness Williams put into the audio / visual aspects of the table was not present for its mechanics and gameplay.
 Like the Creature From The Black Lagoon, Monster Bash is an engaging pinball machine.
 It’s also top heavy, except that instead of a tangle of ramps, pathways, and bumpers, it’s more focused on targets and places for the ball to disappear or get stuck.
 Which is why the ball never gets the kind of speed on Monster Bash that it does on Creature From The Black Lagoon, though any loss in challenge this may cause is compensated by the increased desire to hit the ball in just the right spot.

 What’s also interesting about the version of Monster Bash in the Williams Pinball Monster Pack is that because the original had a button to shoot the ball, not a plunger you pull back, this virtual version has you pressing a face button on your controller, not pulling back on the right thumbstick like you do on the Creature From The Black Lagoon table…and, well, every original table Zen’s made for Pinball FX3.
 It’s an unnecessary detail, but does show how much love and care goes into recreating these tables accurately.

 Monster Bash (updated)

-In the end, the Williams Pinball Monster Pack — like the previous collections of Williams pinball tables — does a great job of presenting two classic pinball tables as they were back in the day, as well as how they might’ve been if Williams had an unlimited budget and the ability to eschew the laws of physics.
+the Williams Pinball Monster Pack — like the previous collections of Williams pinball tables — does a great job of presenting two classic pinball tables as they were back in the day, as well as how they might’ve been if Williams had an unlimited budget and the ability to eschew the laws of physics.
 Well, save for the smell of stale beer.